-SKEENA ENHANCES 22 ZONE WITH NEWLY DISCOVERED MINERALIZATION INTERSECTING 2.85 G/T AUEQ OVER 16.56 METRES
+SKEENA ANNOUNCES DISCOVERY OF NEW MINERALIZATION INTERSECTING 2.15 G/T AUEQ OVER 40.67 METRES

-Skeena Resources Ltd. has released additional drilling results from the 22 zone as part of the recently completed 2022 regional and near-mine exploration campaigns at the Eskay Creek gold-silver project in the Golden Triangle of British Columbia.
-Analytical results are detailed in this release as well as on the company's website.
+Skeena Resources Ltd. has discovered new rhyolite-hosted mineralization located east of the 22 zone as part of the recently completed 2022 regional and near-mine exploration drilling campaigns at the Eskay Creek gold-silver project in the Golden Triangle of British Columbia.
+Analytical results from recently completed drill holes are detailed in this release as well as on the company's website.